-Ads on TV and the radio go over the top in portraying all mothers as idealized heroic women who did absolutely every single thing right.
-The hyperbole is nauseating.
+Advertisements on TV and the radio go over the top in portraying all mothers as idealized heroic women who did absolutely every single thing right.

-In a special way, motherhood is a calling to live out the definition of love: “Love is patient, love is kind.
+Motherhood is a special calling to live out the definition of love: “Love is patient, love is kind.
 It is not jealous, is not pompous, it is not inflated, it is not rude, it does not seek its own interests, it is not quick-tempered, it does not brood over injury.
 It does not rejoice over wrongdoing but rejoices with the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never fails.”
 (1 Corinthians 13:4-8)

 For those adult survivors of emotional child abuse, the upcoming Mother’s Day holiday can be incredibly difficult.
-So, on this day before the holiday, I offer these three articles (from The Invisible Scar archives) offering different approaches to surviving (or ignoring) Mother’s Day.
+So, on this day before the holiday, I offer these three articles from The Invisible Scar archives that cover different approaches to surviving (or ignoring) Mother’s Day.

 - How Do You Handle Mother’s Day When Your Mother Was Abusive?

 - Four Sanity-Saving Tips for Ignoring Mother’s Day

 - You Don’t Owe Your Toxic Mother a Card, Candy, or Quality Time on Mother’s Day

 Veronica Jarski is the founder and writer of The Invisible Scar, a passion project dedicated to raising awareness of emotional child abuse and its effects on adult survivors.
 She has extensive editorial experience and a bachelor’s degree in journalism.
 Her work has been featured on myriad online publications.
 She also is the author of an e-book about waking up to the realization that one had an emotionally abusive childhood.

 9 thoughts on “Three Must-Read Posts for Mother’s Day If You’re an Adult Survivor of Emotional Child Abuse”